wrouesnel/bup/Documentation/bup-join.md

     can be handled with an appropriate Host entry in ~/.ssh/config.
     Even though the data source is remote, a local bup repository is still required.

+-e, \--remote-shell=remote-shell-commandline
+:   allows the specification of an alternate remote shell command line for
+    connecting to a server.
+A common use case is to specify optional parameters to the SSH command line.
+For example to use a custom port and key file:
+        -e 'ssh -i /path/to/keyfile -p 22056'

 # EXAMPLES
     # split and then rejoin a file using its tree id